 - A walk just to the cascades (3km return), or Lookout Rock (5 km return), would be nice, shorter hikes by themselves.

-- Read more about Royal Natal National Park, and the Drakensberg in our guide (coming soon).
+- Read more about Royal Natal National Park, or our 12 Day Drakensberg Trip.

 After about 1 km, the concrete ends and a dirt path begins.
-A few hundred metres further, beautiful cascades appear in the river on you right hand side.
+A few hundred metres further, beautiful cascades appear in the river on your right-hand side.

 To continue, follow the signpost for ‘Lookout Rock’.
 The path is now again paved as it heads uphill, to prevent erosion on this popular trail.
 This makes for fast walking, and we sped up the hill to Lookout Rock.